a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/GameObjectSubSections/game-object-with-animations.md

 While one frame animations are fine at times, most animations have multiple frames, such as in the above cat sprite sheet where there are four frames for the cat walking.
-The same method for adding one frame animations also works for multiple frame animations, just instead of passing in one `Frame`, an array of `Frame` will be used.
+The same method for adding one frame animations also works for multiple frame animations, just instead of just one `Frame` in the array, multiple `Frames` will be included.

 Below is an example from the `Cat` class which defines the "WALK_RIGHT" animation, which has four frames image indexes (1,0), (1,1), (1,2), and (1,3):